cbugk/Primus/README.md

 ### Primus.Core
 Implementations of fundemental concepts, i.e. building blocks.
 GenericSingleton class, and Bibliotheca (object pooling) are few examples implemeted.
-### Primus.Extra
-Reserved for non-fundemental yet useful scripts, which are neither prefabs.
-(Might be depreceated or repurposed).
 ### Primus.Biblion
 For cataloguing generic [Biblion](./Core/Bibliotheca/README.md/##Biblion) scripts, their respective BiblionPrefabs are stored under Primus.Samples namespace.
 ### Primus.Sample
 Where working demonstrative code and BiblionPrefabs are stored.
 BiblionPrefabs need to be duplicated into original prefabs and their scripts replaced with one's in-game scripts in a similar fashion to the provided sample.
+### Primus.ModTool
+Where modding-related tools are stored.
+Here too, generic base implementations from which per game adaptations are made are the main focus.

 See subfolders for more detail.